Carla Accardi: Work

 She transitioned to vibrant and intense colors in the mid-1960s, with Stella and II Stella (Star I and II).
 She also began using a clear plastic material called Sicofoil, which she describes as "like something luminous, a mixing and a fluidity with the surrounding environment: perhaps in order to take away the totemic value of the painting."
 She used this material to make Tendas, or tents of clear plastic, which she adorned with painted forms.
-After being exposed to these different forms of art, such as black and white painting and Sicofoil, she adopted greater variety of color once she reverted to canvas painting.
+After being exposed to these different forms of art, such as black and white painting and Sicofoil, she adopted a greater variety of color once she reverted to canvas painting.

 During the late 1970s, she became part of the feminist movement with critic Carla Lonzi.
 Together, they founded Rivolta femminile in 1970, one of Italy's first feminist groups and publishing houses.
 Accardi is considered a key member of the Italian avant-garde and her artwork influenced the Arte Povera movement in the late 1960s.
 Accardi's first solo exhibition in the United States was in 2001 at MoMA PS1.